 Welcome to Duke School of Medicine Financial Aid

 Duke University School of Medicine places a high priority on need-based financial assistance for its students with a particular emphasis on grants and low-interest loans.
-In academic year 2014-15, the Financial Aid Office administered approximately $41 million in loans, and scholarship funding from school, federal, and private sources to over 87 percent of our student body.
+In academic year 2020-21, the Financial Aid Office administered approximately $55 million in scholarship funding from school, federal loans, and private sources to over 82 percent of our student body.

 Duke maintains a strict policy of selecting candidates without regard to their ability to pay for medical school.
 Financial aid application information will be distributed to students during the interview process.
 The financial aid process should be completed by the deadline to ensure a financial aid award has been processed before you need to make a decision about attending Duke School of Medicine.